 The process for guideline development includes the following steps:

-1. Establish a Guideline Development Group and an External Review Group, which reflect the diversity of manufactured nanomaterials and manufacturing processes on the global scale and the cultural differences in workplace safety.
-The Guideline Development Group oversees important elements in the guideline development process such as drafting guideline text, while the External Review Group is tasked with critical review of the scientific evidence and of the text of the guidelines.
+- Establish a Guideline Development Group (GDG) and an External Review Group, which reflect the diversity of manufactured nanomaterials and manufacturing processes on the global scale and the cultural differences in workplace safety.
+The GDG oversees important elements in the guideline development process such as drafting guideline text, while the External Review Group is tasked with critical review of the scientific evidence and of the text of the guidelines.

-2. Prepare a background document proposing content and focus of the Guidelines.
-This background document is used by the Guideline Development Group to identify key questions to be addressed by the Guidelines.
+- Prepare a background document proposing content and focus of the Guidelines.
+This background document is used by the GDG to identify key questions to be addressed by the Guidelines.

 - Prepare systematic review papers for each key question.

 - Conduct an external peer review of the guidelines and release the guidelines to the public.

 - Conduct an implementation phase of the project encompassing preparation of a user-friendly implementation guide and pilot implementation projects in selected countries.

 WHO is in the process of finalizing systematic reviews and preparing draft guidelines recommendations.
 Once the external peer review of the guidelines is completed, a public meeting launching the guidelines will be held.
 We invite you to check this web-site regularly for the announcement of the date of this public meeting.